All Episodes

 That's a part of the dark side.

-But it is almost, in that sense, like a living organism, with tentacles going everywhere.
+But it is almost in that sense like a living organism with tentacles going everywhere.

 And like any living organism, it can probably be poisoned.

-So we could think of these people, these evil geniuses who are out there cooking up ways to poison the organism in exactly that way, and sure, it could suddenly be killed.
+So we could think of these people, these evil geniuses who are out there cooking up ways to poison the organism in exactly that way.

-What's even more interesting to speculate about is where it's going.
+But what's even more interesting to speculate about is where it's going.

-Where is it going, this incredible It's a growing, almost living organism of interconnection, and it's moving very quickly toward what destination, you might ask.
+This incredible, growing, almost living organism of interconnection, and it's moving very quickly toward what destination, you might ask.

-As an example, there's Communist China, a very, very closed society.
+There's Communist China, very, very closed society.

-I wonder if it has occurred to them, and of course it probably hasn't, that somebody can pick up a telephone like that man did on the other side of the world in the middle of a
+I wonder if it has occurred to them, and of course it probably hasn't, that somebody can pick up a telephone like that man did on the other side of the world in the middle of a controlled communist country and call a National American talk show.

 And, you know, what you're hearing is just, I mean, it's amazing.